-Dalí has written about these morphologies.
-He called them the 'phantom' and the 'spectre'.
-The phantom is defined in terms of nutritive volume and 'narcissistic tactility', the spectre in terms of disintegration, metallic brilliance and 'fine biological terror'.
-The phantom is the oral dimension of the maternal fantasm, the filled and reassuring volume, the radiant orb of the mother's breast, the 'good object'.
-The spectre is the anal dimension, which Freud calls 'anal sadism'.
-The anal stage succeeds the oral, weaning has begun, and the mother must be punished for her repeated absences.
+Dali has written about these morphologies.
+He calls them the 'phantom' and the 'spectre.'
+The phantom is defined in terms of nutritive volume and "narcissistic tactility," the spectre in terms of disintegration, metallic brilliance and "fine biological terror."
+The phantom is the oral dimension of the maternal fantasm, the filled and reassuring volume, the radiant orb of the mother's breast, the 'good object.'
+The spectre is the anal dimension, which Freud calls "anal sadism."
+The anal stage succeeds the oral, weaning has begun, and the mother needs to be punished for her repeated absences.
 The spectre is the hollow maternal fantasm.
-Its archetype is the empty mouth of the weaned child, projected to the outside as a 'phobic object'.
+Its archetype is the empty mouth of the weaned child, projected to the outside as a 'phobic object.'

-These morphologies govern the Rococo, whether as flesh 'without bones' housed in chaotic settings with 'too many folds', or, in the Rococo interior, as puddles of phantom comfort (over-door paintings) displayed in the gilded splendour of spectral rocaille frames, above skeletal mirrors set opposite one another and reflecting to hollow infinity (the 'spectral enfilades').
+These morphologies govern the Rococo, whether as flesh "without bones" housed in chaotic settings with "too many folds," or, in the Rococo interior, as puddles of phantom comfort (overdoor paintings) displayed in the gilded splendour of spectral rocaille frames, above skeletal mirrors set opposite one another and reflecting to hollow infinity (the 'spectral enfilades').

 The historicism of my work has often led me back and forth across the Oedipal divide between the eighteenth and nineteenth centuries, negotiating the shift from polymorphous perversity in its Boucherist innocence to a darker regressive perversity which is decadent and essentially masochistic.
 The masochist, in psychoanalytic discourse, reinstates in fantasy the primacy of the oral mother.
-But the mother/child unity can only be imperfectly recreated in a master. slave dialectic; nor can the Oedipal problem be fully rectified, but the punishing role is taken from the father, who is abolished from the fantasy, and given over to the (phallic) mother.
+But the mother/child unity can only be imperfectly recreated in a master/slave dialectic; nor can the Oedipal problem be fully rectified, but the punishing role is taken from the father, who is abolished from the fantasy, and given over to the (phallic) mother.
 The 'perverse dodge' is to make the punishment the sexual aim.
-This is the problem of decadence, and accounts for the mixture of pleasure and horror in art of this kind.
-(I have in mind an entire trajectory of the 'gothic neurosis' of decadence, starting with the Romantic rehabilitation of melodrama, through to gothic literature, Grand 'Guignol, Satanic revivalism, corrupt Second Empire opulence, Art Nouveau, Surrealism, the excesses of horror, vampire cinema, death metal etc.).
+This is the problem of decadence, and accounts for the mixture of pleasure and horror in paintings of this kind.
+(I have in mind an entire trajectory of the 'gothic neurosis' of decadence, starting with the Romantic rehabilitation of melodrama, through to gothic literature, grand guignol, Satanic revivalism, corrupt Second Empire opulence, Art Nouveau, Sadian Surrealism. the excesses of horror, vampire cinema, death metal etc).

-The primary narcissism of the pre-Oedipal state, the undifferentiation of child and mother (note the signifying mirror at the centre of large Rococo paintings filled with the face of the goddess, or the mother elevated to mythic status in Diego Velázquez's The toilet of Venus, c.
-1647-51) has given way to secondary narcissism via the alienation of the mirror formation.
-Narcissus has been called the 'god of painting'.
-Painting is the fragile flower of the ego reflected in the surface of the pool, castrated, demounted and reassembled with phantom and spectral morphologies.
+The primary narcissism of the pre-Oedipal state, the undifferentiation of child and mother (note the signifying mirror at the centre of my large painting filled with the face of the goddess, elevated to the mythic status of a 'Toilet of Venus') has given way to secondary narcissism via the alienation of the mirror formation.
+Narcissus has been called the 'god of painting.'
+Painting is the fragile flower of the ego reflected in the surface of the pool.